namnx96/java_stream_shorthand/README.md

-# Shorthand Javastrean for common use cases
+# Shorthand Java stream for common usecases

 1: Convert Collection T to list of prop